The writs have been issued for British Columbia’s 42nd Provincial General Election. Election Day will be Saturday, October 24, 2020.

 - your B.C.
 Identification Card number,

-- the last six digits of your Social Insurance Number,
+- the last six digits of your Social Insurance Number, or

 - the last six digits of your Personal Health Number.